naviud/playframework-log-tracker/readme.md

 ### Extend the LogTrackerRunnable

-This is another an optional step where to facilitate the track logs when `Runnable` tasks are being used to offload tasks.
+This facilitates to track logs when `Runnable` tasks are being used to offload tasks.
 If `Runnable` tasks are in use in your code, you need to use `LogTrackerRunnable` instead of them.

 ```Java
 public class MyRunnableTask extends LogTrackerRunnable {